 - Visit the property at different times of the day a house or flat can look very different at night to how it looks during the day.
-Ask if you can see the property in the morning, afternoon and evening, so you understand how light affects the way the property looks and feels.
-This will also allow you to see what the neighbourhood is like after dark, and how much traffic there is during evening rush hour. - Take a camera with you so that your memory doesn't play tricks on you. - Establish which direction the property is facing.
+Ask if you can see the property in the morning, afternoon and evening, so you understand how light affects the way the property looks and feels as you'll be living in it 24/7.
+This will also allow you to see what the neighbourhood is like after dark, and how much traffic there is during evening rush hour. - Make notes and take lots of pictures so that you can remember every detail. - Establish which direction the property is facing.
 In South Africa, a north-facing house will be warm in winter and cool in summer.

-ASK THE FOLLOWING QUESTIONS:
+ASK THE FOLLOWING QUESTIONS

-- Why are the owners selling and for how long have they lived there? - What are the neighbours like? - Have the owners experienced any crime in the past two years?
+- Why are the owners selling and for how long have they lived there? - What are the neighbours like? - Have the owners experienced any crime in the past

+- two years?
 You may also want to check with SAPS regarding crime in the area. - How much are the monthly levies/rates? - What security systems are in place and is the fencing adequate?

-HAVE A LOOK AT YOUR SURROUNDINGS:
+HAVE A LOOK AT YOUR SURROUNDINGS

-- Is the neighbourhood clean?

-- Is there easy access to shops and schools?

-- Are the neighbouring houses well looked after?
+- Is the neighbourhood clean? - Are you close enough to a hospital, police station and shops? - Are the neighbouring houses well looked after?

-GIVE THE PROPERTY A THOROUGH INSPECTION.
+GIVE THE PROPERTY A THOROUGH INSPECTION